Raku/nqp/docs/ops.markdown

 * `sprintf(str $pattern, @values)`

 Returns a string formatted by the printf conventions similar to Perl 5 / C.
-Machine sized numeric types, their limits and therefor overflows are not implemented though.
+Machine sized numeric types, their limits and therefore overflows are not implemented though.

 ## sprintfdirectives